-direct costs to the hand gathering industry as a result of bag limits and permit fees.
-However, there is not enough evidence to quantify the costs to the commercial hand gathering (bait worm) sector.
-The introduction of a permit system, with catch return requirements, will fill this data gap into the future.

-costs to Sussex IFCA associated with the introduction of the byelaw and compliance and enforcement.
-Permit Byelaws incur an administration burden, with costs associated with a possible need to develop on-line permit application facility and officer time to document reviews of permit conditions and more frequent decision making.
-To manage this, the need to permit everyone that conducts hand gathering was considered disproportionate, with permits solely required for those wishing to gather above specified bag limits.
-Compliance activity is assumend to fall within existing budgets.
-Permit administration will be covered by the permit fee of £100 per permit.
+- direct costs to the hand gathering industry as a result of bag limits and permit fees (£75 per year for a single permit).
+However, there is insufficient evidence to accurately quantify the costs to the commercial hand gathering sector.
+Estimates of potential costs to participants in the fisheries have therefore been based on an estimate of 30 permits being issued annually, and high and low estimates between 45 and 15 (within 50% of the average figure).
+The introduction of a permit system, with catch return requirements, will fill this data gap into the future. - Costs to Sussex IFCA are associated with the introduction of the Byelaw in respect to administration and compliance.
+Permit Byelaws incur the Authority an administration burden, with costs associated with a possible need to develop on-line permit application facility and administrator/officer time to document reviews of permit conditions and more frequent decision making.
+The Byelaw and associated permit requirement for those gathering quantities associated with commercial activities is judged as a proportionate response to the present management need given available resources.
+Compliance costs will result, although they are expected to be far lower than those associated with the use of marine assets and teams of officers operating together.
+An estimate of £20,000 per annum is attributed to annual enforcement and incorporates the start up costs.
+Low and high figures are estimated at £10,000 and £30,000 respectively.